Elucidating the Inter-system Crossing of the Nitrogen-Vacancy Center up to Megabar Pressures

 Crucially, the same optical pathway also naturally leads to spin-dependent fluorescence, enabling optical readout of the NV's magnetic resonance spectra.
 In particular, since the $\ket{m_s=0}$ sublevels in ${}^3\!E$ exhibit an extremely small upper inter-system crossing rate, their dominant dynamics correspond to radiative relaxation directly to the ground state; since the laser excitation is spin-preserving, this immediately implies that the $\ket{m_s=0}$ ground state is `brighter' than the $\ket{m_s=+,-}$ states.
 ODMR spectroscopy proceeds by measuring the magnitude of the NV’s fluorescence dip (i.e.~contrast) when a microwave field resonant with the spin transition is applied (compared to when it is off).
 To this end, the NV center's contrast is controlled by two key ingredients, both determined by the ISC rates (Fig.~\ref{fig:optical_cycle}): (i) the degree of spin polarization and (ii) the relative brightness of the three spin sublevels.

-We evaluate the upper ISC rates using the Fermi's Golden rule~\cite{goldman2015state}, i.e., $\Gamma = \frac{2\pi}{\hbar} \left|\lambda\right|^2 F(\Delta)$, where the matrix element, $\lambda = \left\langle \psi_\text{final}\right| H_{\text{so}} \left|\psi_\text{init}\right\rangle$, arises from spin-orbit interactions and the vibrational overlap function $F(\Delta)$ characterizes the density of states at the gap $\Delta$ [Fig.~\ref{fig:optical_cycle}(a)].
+We evaluate the upper ISC rates using Fermi's Golden rule~\cite{goldman2015state}, i.e., $\Gamma = \frac{2\pi}{\hbar} \left|\lambda\right|^2 F(\Delta)$, where the matrix element, $\lambda = \left\langle \psi_\text{final}\right| H_{\text{so}} \left|\psi_\text{init}\right\rangle$, arises from spin-orbit interactions and the vibrational overlap function $F(\Delta)$ characterizes the density of states at the gap $\Delta$ [Fig.~\ref{fig:optical_cycle}(a)].
 By comparison, the lower ISC rates are significantly more complicated, since they are forbidden at first order.
 In addition, ${}^1\!E$ exhibits non-negligible electron-phonon coupling due to Jahn-Teller effects~\cite{thiering2018theory, jin2022vibrationally}.
-Thus, we estimate the lower ISC rates by first solving for the vibronic wavefunction of the singlet states, i.e., $\left|\widetilde{{}^1\!E}\right\rangle, \left|\widetilde{{}^1\!A_1}\right\rangle$ from a Jahn-Teller model Hamiltonian~\cite{thiering2018theory, jin2022vibrationally}, and then evaluating their spin-orbit matrix elements with respect to ${}^3\!A_2$ and vibrational density of states (see Supplemental Materials for additional details).
+Thus, we estimate the lower ISC rates by first solving for the vibronic wavefunction of the singlet states, i.e., $\left|\widetilde{{}^1\!E}\right\rangle, \left|\widetilde{{}^1\!A_1}\right\rangle$ from a Jahn-Teller model Hamiltonian~\cite{thiering2018theory, jin2022vibrationally}, and then evaluating their spin-orbit matrix elements and vibrational density of states with respect to ${}^3\!A_2$ (see Supplemental Materials for additional details).

 \emph{Optimizing NV contrast for symmetry-preserving stresses}---We investigate a general symmetry-preserving stress of the form:

 where $\alpha$ characterizes the degree of hydrostaticity, and $\boldsymbol{\sigma}_\text{hyd}, \boldsymbol{\sigma}_\text{[111]}$ represent the hydrostatic and uniaxial [111] stresses, respectively.
 Since the symmetry of the NV center is preserved, the optical cycle is qualitatively the same as the ambient case.